 To conduct pre-service training, prospective Home Development contractors:

 - Can understand and implement the philosophy and conceptualizations inherent in pre-service training.

 To write initial family evaluations, prospective Home Development contractors must:

-- Have a minimum of a bachelor’s level of education in Social Work, Counseling or Psychology or a related field or Four years of experience leading pre-service training may substitute for the educational requirement.
+- Have a minimum of a bachelor’s level of education in Social Work, Counseling or Psychology or a related field.

 - Submit a writing sample to evaluate your ability, literary and grammar skills.

 - Demonstrate a functional understanding of the agency’s mission.